 Your timing couldn’t be better!

-MARS is undergoing a massive expansion and we need a host of new volunteers with lots of different skills.
-In May we moved from our cramped little wildlife rescue in the woods to a spectacular new 11-acre $1.5 million facility in Merville, BC.
-The new MARS Wildlife Rescue Centre will house a wildlife hospital, visitor/discovery centre, scenic trails, ambassador bird aviaries, large bird flight pen, wetland viewing areas and a deer enclosure.
-Over the next three years, we’re hoping as many as 60,000 local and international guests make MARS an indispensable part of their trip to the Comox Valley.
-As you can imagine that’s going to mean a lot more work and a lot more volunteers.
+As our patient numbers grow year to year, MARS is undergoing a massive expansion.
+We need a host of new volunteers with lots of different skills.
+In May 2017 we moved from our cramped little wildlife rescue in the woods to a spectacular new 11-acre $1.5 million facility in Merville, BC.
+MARS Wildlife Rescue Centre now houses a wildlife hospital, ambassador bird aviaries, deer, swan, and raccoon recovery enclosures, and now a large bird flight pen.
+Additionally, we have a welcoming visitor building with gift shop and exhibits hall, native plant meadows and trails, and a wetland viewing area.
+In the coming years, we’re hoping as many as 60,000 guests will attend our centre for tours, shopping, and education.
+As you can imagine, that is going to mean a lot more work and we will need a lot more volunteers in all positions.

 Did you know?